Margatroid/uploadstuffto.me/README.md

         rspec

-7. Generate an invite for yourself so you can register a new account.
+7. Generate an invite for yourself so you can register a new account on the development environment.

         rake 'invite:create[My first invite, 1]'

-8. Start the server.
+8. Start the development server.
 Go to `http://localhost:3000` in your browser.

         rails server